robnoprob/ea-test-public/README.md

     2. More extensive error handling
     3. Command Line input for input and output file details
     4. Uplift rejected file to explain why the record was rejected
+    5. Uplift validation to include field not directly used by requested queries
+    6. Include batch IDs for traceability and unique outputs (e.g. <provided name>_<batch id>_<partition number>.json)
+    7. Save Results